-Raymond Tanter: Professor Emeritus of Political Science; University of Michigan, Ann Arbor.
+Raymond Tanter: Professor Emeritus of Political Science, Emeritus; University of Michigan, Ann Arbor.
 Areas of expertise include the Arab-Israeli conflict, Iran, terrorism, and nuclear proliferation.

-Mark S. Wagner: Associate Professor, Foreign Languages and Literatures; Louisiana State University.
+Mark S. Wagner: Professor of Arabic, Department of Foreign Languages and Literatures; Louisiana State University.
 Areas of expertise include Classical Arabic literature, Arabic vernacular literature, Islamic law, and Muslim-Jewish relations.

 Birol Yesilada: Professor of Political Science and International Studies; Contemporary Turkish Studies Endowed Chair; Director of the Center for Turkish Studies; Portland State University.
 Areas of expertise include Turkish politics, international political economy, and the European Union.